 Featuring guest speaker Dr. Eric Fielding from JPL, this session is focused on landslide observations utilizing and building on InSAR skills from the previous three SAR webinar series.
 The first part of the session will cover the physics of InSAR as related to landslides.
 The remainder will be focused on how to generate and interpret the derived landslide product.

-Featuring a guest speaker from Argentina’s CONAE, participants will learn how to generate a digital elevation model (DEM) through InSAR techniques.
+Featuring guest speaker Nicolás Grunfeld Brook, from Argentina’s CONAE, participants will learn how to generate a digital elevation model (DEM) through InSAR techniques.
 The first part of the session will cover the physics behind using two SAR phase images to generate a DEM.
 The remainder of the time will focus on how to generate a DEM.